 by Shaun Foster, Rochester Institute of Technology

-This talk discusses how the accelerating creation of new technologies is causing moderate to high convergence and instability among multiple fields.
+This talk discusses how the accelerating creation of new technologies is causing moderate to high convergence and instability bounce house for sale among multiple fields.
 Following a broad overview, the talk highlights trends with several specific case studies.

 Preparing Students for Industry Using Open Source and GitHub